Treatment Offered At

-When angioplasty and other minimally invasive methods of clearing blocked arteries are no longer an option, or if multiple vessels are blocked, a heart care physician may recommend bypass surgery as the best course for treatment.
+When angioplasty and other minimally invasive methods of clearing blocked arteries are no longer an option, or if multiple vessels are blocked, your physician may recommend Coronary Artery Bypass Surgery (CABG pronounced like cabbage) as the best course for treatment.

 How Coronary Artery Bypass (CABG) Surgery Is Performed

-A healthy blood vessel (arteries or veins) segment from the leg, chest or arm may be taken as a source for a new blood vessel.
+During coronary artery bypass graft surgery, a blood vessel is removed or redirected from one area of the body and placed around the area or areas of narrowing to "bypass" the blockages and restore blood flow to the heart muscle.
+This vessel is called a graft.
 The new blood vessel is grafted to the aorta (the large artery at the top of the heart) and to the coronary artery beneath the blocked area.
 The new vessel bypasses around the clogged coronary arteries.
 Blood can then flow freely to the heart.

 Depending on the type of coronary bypass surgery, the surgeon may connect the heart to a cardiopulmonary bypass (CPB), a heart-lung machine, which assumes the function of the heart and lungs.
 To keep the heart still, the heart is stopped or "arrested" so the surgeon can perform the precise surgery on the heart without it beating.
 The heart-lung machine allows blood to continue circulating in the body while the surgery is performed.